oasys/www.oasys.net/content/fragments/start-puppet-in-debian-preseed/index.md

 Newer distribution versions use `systemd`, where this approach no longer works.
 In addition, the puppet agent is now disabled by default on new installs.
-The `else` clause in the second part address this case.
+The `else` clause in the second part addresses this case.